In a vessel surrounded by water,could be a major source of fire and fire may be the last on crews list of suspected onboard hazards.

-Unlike a land based fire, a ship’s crew are not able to walk away from a fire at sea and rely upon the local Fire Department to extinguish it or evacuation of individual on risk zone.
+Unlike land based fire, a ship’s crew are not able to walk away druing fire incident at sea and/or rely upon the local Fire Department to extinguish it or evacuation of individual on risk zone.
 With limited resources, crews are expected to deal with fire incidents that would test even the most experienced of fire fighters.

-Determining the causes of fire outbreak, one need to identify the present of the main ingredient of fire which includes ; Air, fuel and heat to ignite and sustain their flames.
+Determining the causes of fire outbreak or source of fire, one need to identify the present of the main ingredient of fire which includes ; Air, fuel and heat to ignite and sustain their flames.
 All ships have all three of the above fire ingredients, therefore best way to deal with fires on board ships is to prevent them rather than letting them occur.

 Also see Easy way to pass annual ship survey